andreewerner/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

 >> The Cohen effect size for total weight between first babies and others is -0.08867292707260174.
 Found using CohenEffectSize(firsts.totalwgt_lb,others.totalwgt_lb).
-Cohen effect size for pregnancy length is around
+Cohen effect size for pregnancy length is around .03.
+In absolute terms, effect size for weight is close to 10 times stronger than pregnancy length.
+The sign difference is determined by the magnitude of the different group's means.
+For weight at birth, others have a higher mean than firsts.
+And vice versa for pregnancy length.